1. Luke Skywalker was almost a girl

 2. Yoda was almost a monkey in a mask

-Next time you complain about the goofy CG Yoda from the prequels, consider the alternative: the spiritual center of the Jedi order was almost a real-life monkey in a green mask carrying a cane.
+Next time you complain about the goofy CG Yoda from the prequels, consider one of these Star Wars facts: the spiritual center of the Jedi order was almost a real-life monkey in a green mask carrying a cane.

-Bonus fact: According to the early “Starkiller” drafts of the movie, Lucas wanted to call Yoda “Buffy.”
+Bonus Star Wars fact: According to the early “Starkiller” drafts of the movie, Lucas wanted to call Yoda “Buffy.”

 ©Disney.
 All rights reserved.

 3. Han Solo died in the original script

 The original ending of Return of The Jedi has Luke assuming Darth Vader’s role as evil Galactic enforcer, and Han Solo dying in his heroic raid on the Death Star.
 Harrison Ford probably would have been fine with this.
 Ford was famously snippy about Lucas’ script (“George, you can type this ****, but you can’t say it.”) and in a 2010 interview he waved off his iconic character as “Ham Yoyo,” stating he was officially “done with him.”
 Time makes fools of us all.